nickjanssen/angus/README.md

 It contains a few variables:
 ##### `bower.packages`
 A list of bower dependencies this app will use.
-Each package will be installed using the command 'bower install [package]' Remember that you can also use git repo's, URL's and specify version and/or tags.
+Each package will be installed using the command 'bower install [package]'.
+Remember that you can also use git repo's, URL's and specify version and/or tags.
 Please see the [Bower API docs](http://bower.io/docs/api/#install) for more info.
 If you wish to use local library folders, please see `bower.localFolders` below.